-- Hazard event is tracked. - Conduct rescue operations, if possible without endangering the lives of first responders. - Conduct initial treatment of injuries and transportation to medical facilities, if possible. - Essential roadways are cleared. - Power lines are secured. - "ALL CLEAR" is announced once public security is ensured and rescue operations completed.
+Hazard event is tracked.

+- Conduct rescue operations, if possible, without endangering the lives of first responders. - Conduct initial treatment of injuries and transportation to medical facilities, if possible. - Essential roadways are cleared. - Power lines are secured. - "ALL CLEAR" is announced once public security is ensured and rescue operations completed.

-Phase 4: Relief/Response
+Phase 4: relief/Response

-- Essential services are restored (communication, power, water, sewage, ports, roadways, health services). - Initial and sector based damage assessments are conducted. - Relief priorities are established and immediate assistance is provided within state capacity. - Public signs out of evacuation centers with Principals when returning home. - Governor declares State of Emergency if not already established. - State action plans and budgets compiled and submitted to GDC and Governor for approval. - Requests for national assistance submitted to President if damages and losses exceed state capacity to respond.
+- Essential services are restored (communication, power, water, sewage, ports, roadways, health services). - Initial and sector -based damage assessments are conducted. - Relief priorities are established and immediate assistance is provided within state capacity. - Governor declares State of Emergency if not already established. - State action plans and budgets compiled and submitted to GDC and Governor for approval. - Requests for national assistance submitted to President if damages and losses exceed state capacity to respond.